 Increasing numbers of residential developments are located close to old, closed landfills.
-In 1998 and 1999 the DHS sampled private wells down-gradient of 17 small, closed landfills in Ozaukee County.
+In 1998 and 1999 the Department of Health Services (DHS) sampled private wells down-gradient of 17 small, closed landfills in Ozaukee County.
 Eight of the private wells had VOC results above maximum contaminant levels.
-The results of this sampling showed that there may be more closed landfills with problems that have not yet been identified.
+The results of this sampling showed that there might have been more closed landfills with problems than had been previously identified.

 The DNR Bureaus of Waste & Materials Management, Remediation & Redevelopment, and Drinking Water & Groundwater in cooperation with the DHS, responded to this issue in early 1999 by evaluating 16 old, closed landfills - at least three from each of the five DNR regions across the state.
 Private wells around each of the landfills were sampled in 1999 and significant levels of contamination found.
 Of the 113 wells that were tested, 31 had detects of VOCs.
-Fourteen of the homes had levels exceeding drinking water standards and have been given health advisories not to drink their water.
-The DNR evaluated all of the landfills where the private wells had detects to determine whether more sampling or further action was required and has taken follow-up measures at all of the landfills where levels exceeded drinking water standards.
+Fourteen of the homes had levels exceeding drinking water standards and were given health advisories to not drink their water.
+The DNR evaluated all of the landfills where the private wells had detects to determine whether more sampling or further action was required and took follow-up measures at all of the landfills where levels exceeded drinking water standards.

-Underground storage tanks.
+Underground storage tanks

 Wisconsin requires underground storage tanks (USTs) with a capacity of 60 gallons or greater to be registered with the Department of Commerce.
 Since 1991, this registration program has identified over 180,946 USTs of which 81,421 are federally regulated.
 About 12300 federally regulated tanks are in use, with a total of nearly 53,000 USTs in use total (federally regulated and state regulated).
 A federally regulated tank is any tank, excluding exempt tanks that is over 1,100 gallons in size, has at least 10 percent of its volume underground, and is used to store a regulated substance.
 Wisconsin regulates USTs down to 60 gallon capacity.
 Exempt tanks include: farm or residential tanks of 1,100 gallons or less; tanks storing heating oil for consumptive use on the premises where stored; septic tanks; and storage tanks situated on or above the floor of underground areas, such as basements and cellars.

-Hazardous waste.
+Hazardous waste

 Hazardous waste treatment storage and disposal facilities are another VOC source.
-There are approximately 140 sites statewide subject to corrective action authorities, and

-DNR's Bureau for Remediation and Redevelopment is overseeing investigation or remediation at approximately half of these sites.
+There are approximately 140 sites statewide subject to corrective action authorities, and DNR's Bureau for Remediation and Redevelopment is overseeing investigation or remediation at approximately half of these sites.
 Generators improperly managing hazardous waste are another source of VOC contamination.
 The majority of hazardous waste projects are being addressed in accordance with the NR 700 Wis.
 Adm.
 Code series.

-Hazardous Substance Spills.
+Hazardous Substance Spills

 The Hazardous Substance Spill Law, ch.
 NR 292.11 Wis.
 Stats., requires immediate notification when hazardous substances are discharged, as well as taking actions necessary to restore the environment to the extent practicable.
-In 2010, (not FY 10) approximately 1200 hazardous substance discharges were reported to DNR.
-Approximately 800 were spills, 340 were ERP or LUSTs, and 43 were agrichemical discharges reported to DNR.
+In FY 12 approximately 900 hazardous substance discharges were reported to DNR.
+Approximately 550 were spills, 310 were Environmental Repair Program sites or LUSTs, and 11 were agrichemical discharges reported to DNR.